 Can I start my new post while a decision is pending?

 I'm an employer.
-A Tier 2 Trainee's visa has expired and they are continuing employment with our Trust, what should we do?
+A Trainee's visa has expired and they are continuing employment with our Trust, what should we do?

 If you are currently employing a trainee and their visa expires part-way through the rotation with you, they can continue to work as long as they can provide you with evidence that they have submitted an application for further leave to remain.

-Yes; all members have key responsibilities to uphold in managing the Tier 2 doctors and process.
+Yes; all members have key responsibilities to uphold in managing the sponsorship process.
 As an example these include (but are not restricted to):

-the trainee must adhere to the HEE terms of sponsorship and the conditions of their Home Office visa;
+- the Postgraduate doctor in training must adhere to the HEE terms of sponsorship and the conditions of their Home Office visa;

-Employers must continue to meet employment legislation and utilise a robust reporting processes to share Tier 2 information with HEE;
+- Employers must continue to meet employment legislation and utilise a robust reporting processes to share information with HEE;

-HEE and employers must have systems in place to meet the SOP and report Tier 2 information to HEE via the Tier 2 system.
+- HEE and employers must have systems in place to meet the SOP and report information to HEE

 The detailed arrangements are included in the Employer/HEE responsibilities section of our website.